blakerouse/ssh-mcp/README.md

 ## Tools

+### Host Management
 - **add_host** - Adds a new Linux or Windows host to the SSH configuration with automatic OS detection.
 Username and password are optional in the connection string - if not provided, the current user and SSH agent will be used for authentication.
 - **remove_host** - Removes a host from the SSH configuration by group and name.
 - **get_groups** - Retrieves the list of all groups from the SSH configuration.
 - **get_hosts** - Retrieves the list of hosts from the SSH configuration.
 Can optionally filter by group.
 - **get_os_info** - Retrieves the cached operating system information for Linux and Windows hosts.
 You can specify individual hosts or an entire group.
 - **update_os_info** - Updates the cached operating system information for Linux and Windows hosts.
 You can specify individual hosts or an entire group.

+### Command Execution
 - **perform_command** - SSH into a remote machine and executes a command.
 You can specify individual hosts or an entire group.
+Commands that take longer than 30 seconds are automatically moved to background execution.
+Use background=true to run immediately in background.

+### Command Management
+- **get_command_status** - Retrieves the status and results of a background command by its command ID.
+If no ID is provided, returns the most recent command.
+- **list_commands** - Lists all background commands with their current status.
+Useful for tracking long-running commands.
+- **cancel_command** - Cancels a running background command by its command ID.

 ## Features